NU-MSDS-Data-Eng-Capstone-Fall-2020/ml-training-leaderboard/assembler/README.md

   ### ```metadata_model.py```

   When you set up your model, you specify a race car's steering and speed with 4 parameters.
-AWS DeepRacer combined all possible pairs of speed and steering to produce a much larger set of parameters.
+AWS DeepRacer combines all possible pairs of these 4 speed and steering parameters to produce a much larger set of parameters.
 That larger set of parameters is saved into ```model_metadata.json``` that you've downloaded.
 This module converts that larger set of parameters back to the original 4 parameters, and adds in sensor settings as binaries.

   ###  ```hyperparameters.py``` and ```metadata_stage.py```